You’ve been on a spiritual path for a while but still feel stuck and frustrated, at a standstill.

 To further deepen my personal journey, I travelled to South America to encounter the sacred mysteries of the Kogi and Lakota shamanic paths by assisting in sweat lodges and plant medicine ceremonies.

 Initially, I was terrified of triggering my experiences of the past and only went because I’d read that plant medicines could give you a direct experience of spiritual dimensions in a more balanced way to synthetic psychedelics.
-Though I’d been reading spiritual books voraciously and attending courses, I felt little depth of understanding and embodiment of the principles… so off to Brazil and Colombia I went.
+Though I’d been reading spiritual books voraciously and attending courses, I felt little depth of understanding and experience of the principles… so off to Brazil and Colombia I went.

 That was another kind of mind blowing experience of oneness but this time being more mature, stable, having a clear intention and being in a sacred ceremony, my experiences brought restoration and evoked a sense of awe.